 Page 369, fourth paragraph, change “Burton” to “Berton.”

 Page 396, remove mention of the Bankhead book, which was already written by the time the Handbook came out but was published later.
 Somehow I forgot that, duh.

 Page 478, change the date in the chapter head from 1989 to 1990.
 Same change in the first line under the head, too.

 Page 481, second paragraph, second line, change “1989” to “1990.”
 In the next line change “1990” to “1991.”

-Page 485, not a correction, but I think it’s worth mentioning that in 2017 “The Gathering Place” was discovered by Gilles Mossičre, a professor of French at Mount Royal University in Calgary.
+Page 485, not a correction, but I think it’s worth mentioning that in 2017 “The Gathering Place” was discovered by Gilles Mossière, a professor of French at Mount Royal University in Calgary.
 He liked the story well enough to translate it and submit it to the CBC in Montreal, thinking that listeners would enjoy hearing it.
 On December 21st “The Gathering Place,” renamed “La grande célébration,” which worked better in French, was indeed broadcast.
-You can hear it at http://ici.radio-canada.ca/premiere/emissions/le-cafe-show/segments/prestation/52206/conte-grande-celebration-ben-gadd-gilles-mossiere
+As of June 2019 you could still hear it at http://ici.radio-canada.ca/premiere/emissions/le-cafe-show/segments/prestation/52206/conte-grande-celebration-ben-gadd-gilles-mossiere